Director

 He was Principal Investigator on the AHRC-funded research project on ‘The History of Forgotten Television Drama in the UK’ (2013-17) and was involved in successful bids for the establishment and funding of the AHRB Centre for British Film and Television Studies, the Irish Postgraduate Film Seminar and the Centre for Media Research at the University of Ulster (for which he was awarded over £3 million).
-He is currently a member of the Royal Television Society Archive Advisory Group and the Northern Ireland Film Heritage and Archive Working Group and is responsible for collaborative PhDs with the BFI on ‘Play for Today’ and with Northern Ireland Screen and the Public Record office of Northern Ireland on ‘Ulster Television in the 1960s’.
+He is currently a member of the Royal Television Society Archive Advisory Group and the Northern Ireland Film Heritage and Archive Working Group and is responsible for collaborative PhDs with the BFI on ‘Play for Today’, with Northern Ireland Screen and the Public Record office of Northern Ireland on ‘Ulster Television in the 1960s’ and with the BBC on Screen Two.
 He is a former Governor of the British Film Institute and Director of the UK Film Council.

 TV Centre Associates